-To date, Michael Rosenfeld Gallery has mounted over 130 exhibitions, seventy of which have been solo shows for such artists as Romare Bearden, Beauford Delaney, Jay DeFeo, William H. Johnson, Blanche Lazzell, Norman Lewis, Charles Shaw, Pavel Tchelitchew, Alma Thomas, and Charles White.
-Thematic group exhibitions of early American abstraction, realism, surrealism, abstract expressionism, and social realism also continue to offer new perspectives on American modernism.
-Many Gallery exhibitions have traveled to distinguished institutions throughout the United States, including the Columbus Museum of Art, the Detroit Institute of Arts, the Greenville County Museum of Art, the Long Beach Museum of Art, the New Orleans Museum of Art, the Norton Museum of Art, and the Tubman African American Museum.
+Thematic group exhibitions on Modernism, early American abstraction, realism, surrealism, abstract expressionism and social realism have also been consistently presented from new perspectives.
+Many gallery exhibitions have traveled to distinguished institutions throughout the United States including the California African American Museum, Los Angeles, CA; Columbus Museum of Art, Columbus, GA; Detroit Institute of Arts, Detroit, MI; Greenville County Museum of Art, Greenville, SC; Long Beach Museum of Art, Long Beach, CA; New Orleans Museum of Art, New Orleans, LA; Norton Museum of Art, and the Tubman African American Museum.
 Crucially, the Gallery’s exhibitions have played a significant role in highlighting the achievements of artists who had historically been marginalized in the mainstream art world due to both active and passive discrimination on the basis of race and gender.

-Over the past nineteen years, halley k harrisburg has published more than ninety exhibition catalogs with scholarly contributions by leading art historians, artists, and critics including, Hilton Als, Debra Bricker Balken, Isabelle Dervaux, Leslie King-Hammond, Sam Hunter, Joseph Jacobs, Susan C. Larsen, Gail Levin, Whitfield Lovell, Robert Morgan, Francis V. O'Connor, Carter Ratcliff, Arlene Raven, Barry Schwabsky, Martica Sawin, James Siena, Lowery Stokes Sims, Elisabeth Sussman, Stephen Westfall, and John Yau.
-Gallery publications have been recognized for their excellence; in 2002, Martha Madigan: Vernal Equinox won Independent Publisher’s Award (IPPY) for Outstanding Book of the Year.
-Since 2001, the Gallery’s website, www.michaelrosenfeldart.com, has also served as a valuable educational tool, facilitating access to images of artworks, biographies of artists, and critical analyses through the site’s bi-monthly “In Focus” feature.
-To further increase accessibility, Michael Rosenfeld Gallery has participated in internationally attended art fairs including the Art Show (ADAA), New York; Art Basel Miami Beach, Florida; the Armory Show Modern, New York; Art20, New York; and Works on Paper, New York.
+The gallery has published more than one hundred twenty-five exhibition catalogs with scholarly contributions by leading art historians, artists or critics; authors have included Hilton Als, David Anfam, Debra Bricker Balken, Isabelle Dervaux, Joseph Jacobs, Leslie King-Hammond, Sam Hunter, Susan C. Larsen, Gail Levin, George Lipsitz, Whitfield Lovell, Robert Morgan, Francis V. O'Connor, Carter Ratcliff, Arlene Raven, Martica Sawin, Barry Schwabsky, James Siena, Lowery Stokes Sims, Elisabeth Sussman, Stephen Westfall, and John Yau.
+Gallery publications have been recognized and collected for their excellence; Martha Madigan: Vernal Equinox won the 2002 Independent Publisher’s Award (IPPY) for Outstanding Book of the Year.